React

 projectId: "your-project-id-here",

-localDevKey: "...", // get this from dashboard during local dev only
+localDevKey: "...", // get this from API Keys in dashboard during local dev only

 });